jcowey/P3/guidelines/templates.md

 # Templates for article mark up

-## Templates for documentary text
+## Template for documentary text
-- Example template (word document: .docx): [pylonMarkupTemplateDDB.docx](https://github.com/jcowey/P3/files/9425007/pylonMarkupTemplateDDB.docx)
+- This template (word document: .docx) may be used: [pylonMarkupTemplateDDB.docx](https://github.com/jcowey/P3/files/9425007/pylonMarkupTemplateDDB.docx)
   - The same as a PDF: [pylonMarkupTemplateDDB.pdf](https://github.com/jcowey/P3/files/9425023/pylonMarkupTemplateDDB.pdf)

 #### Example of a marked up document